David Icke: Lecturing

+Politics and television

 Icke stood for parliament in the 2008 by-election for Haltemprice and Howden (a constituency in the East Riding of Yorkshire), on the issue of "Big Brother – The Big Picture".
 He came 12th out of 26 candidates, with 110 votes (0.46%), resulting in a lost deposit.
 He explained that he was standing because "if we don't face this now we are going to have some serious explaining to do when we are asked by our children and grandchildren what we were doing when the global fascist state was installed.
 'I was watching EastEnders, dear' will not be good enough."

 In November 2013, Icke launched an Internet television station, The People's Voice, broadcast from London.
 He founded the station after crowdsourcing over £300,000 and worked for it as a volunteer until March 2014.
 Later that year the station stopped broadcasting.

+Personal life

+Icke met his first wife, Linda Atherton, in May 1971 at a dance at the Chesford Grange Hotel near Leamington Spa, Warwickshire.
+They married on 30 September 1971, four months after they met.
+Their daughter Kerry was born in March 1975; Kerry died in December 2023.
+Their first son, Gareth, was born in December 1981, followed by their second son, Jaymie, in November 1992.

+In March 1991 English-Canadian psychic Deborah Shaw began living with the couple in a short-lived arrangement.
+The relationship with Shaw led to the birth of a daughter in December 1991, although Shaw and Icke had by then ceased their relationship.
+Icke wrote in 1993 that at Shaw's request he decided not to visit their daughter and had seen her only once.

+Icke and Atherton divorced in 2001 but remained friends, and Atherton continued to work as Icke's business manager.

+In 1997 he met his second wife, Pamela Leigh Richards, in Jamaica.
+He and Richards were married in 2001 following his divorce from Atherton.
+They separated in 2008 and divorced in 2011.

+Icke has lived since 1982 on the Isle of Wight.